KestrelComputer/kestrel-3-users-guide/manuscript/chapter-1.md

 ### Installing Redo

-I chose Redo to provide build automation.
-Redo has several advantages over Make:
+I chose Redo to provide build automation and dependency analysis.
+For my needs, Redo has several advantages over Make:

 * The `.do` files describing target rules appear where the target will appear in the filesystem.
 * The `.do` files are simple shell scripts, directly executed by the `redo` command(s).

+I find this helps keep my build descriptions focused and modular, albeit at the cost of losing the one-stop-shop benefit of having everything in a single Makefile.

     git clone https://github.com/apenwarr/redo
     cd redo